-Imagine being able to tap into an advertising network on the web that allowed you to upload your ads for display where large numbers of people will see them offline.
+Imagine being able to tap into an advertising network on the web that allowed you to upload your ads for display, where many people will see them offline.
 A new patent granted today describes a method for doing that using electronic billboards.

 You get to your office, fire up a browser, and visit the URL that you’ve been chanting for a couple of minutes now.

 The page shows the rates for advertising on that electronic billboard, some editorial guidelines, and a way to register and submit payment for showing an ad.
-After registering, and brainstorming for a few minutes on what you would like the billboard to say, you create an ad using powerpoint, submit it, enter in your credit card information, and set the time and duration to display it.
+Then, after registering and brainstorming for a few minutes on what you would like the billboard to say, you create an ad using PowerPoint, submit it, enter your credit card information, and set the time and duration to display it.

 You receive a notification that your electronic billboard is now live and leave the office to take a look while bringing your digital camera so that you have a picture of your first electronic billboard ad.

 Here’s the patent: